 Pet Sitter’s Guide to Veterinary Emergencies

 Most pets will experience a veterinary emergency in their lifetime.
 Pet accidents or emergencies can occur at any time, and a quick response will ensure a more positive outcome.
 Preparation and understanding when a pet needs emergency care is critical to ensure their best chance of recovery.
 Pet owners bestow a huge responsibility on pet sitters when entrusting them with the care of their pet family members, and pet sitters also must always be prepared for veterinary emergencies.
-Our Animal Emergency Care team has compiled a guide for pet sitters to ensure they are ready to respond if faced with a veterinary emergency.
+Our Animal Emergency Care team has compiled a pet sitter’s guide to ensure they are ready to respond if faced with a veterinary emergency.

 Recognizing the emergency signs in pets